 The CBCP office is located in Minneapolis.
 We do not have any additional locations.

 Our office does not make any same-day appointments and we cannot take walk-in appointments at our location.
-If you need a same-day appointment, we recommend you contact the BCA.

 Yes.
 We encourage applicants visiting from outside the Twin Cities metro area to contact us as far in advance as possible to schedule their appointment, as our calendar may be full on short notice.
 (If you are visiting the area and have only just realized you need to complete a CBC, we recommend visiting the BCA instead, as their schedule may be more flexible.)
 Please mention in your appointment request that you are an applicant visiting from out of town, so we will be able to prioritize finding an appointment time that works for you while you are visiting.